Foreman shouldn't use the FQDN fact to identify the node when facts are uploaded

 certname = in most of my puppet agents.

-#3 Updated by Mikael Fridh about 6 years ago
+#3 Updated by Mikael Fridh over 8 years ago

 clientcert facts gets set from the

 certname setting in Puppet 2.6.x to 3.1.x.
 0.24.x doesn't seem to have any such facts: